 Notable for its recognition as the first true mainland Polynesian tiki bar, Donn was also a talented bartender, creating approximately 84 unique cocktails such as the Navy Grog – a favorite of Frank Sinatra – as well as the Zombie, Tahitian Rum Punch and most famously, the Mai Tai.

 While serving in the U.S. Army during World War II, Sunny was able to expand the operation to 16 locations across the country.
 After he returned, however, the two divorced and Sunny took over full control of all ‘Don the Beachcomber’ bars and name, preventing him from opening another location under his own name anywhere else in the country.
 Because Hawaii was not yet recognized as a part of the United States, however, Donn opted to move to the warm tropical shores of Oahu, opening yet another ‘Don the Beachcomber’ bar in the heart of Waikiki Beach, spawning a rise in the tiki bar craze in Hawaii in the 1950s.

 Legend has it he installed a garden hose to spray the metal rooftop of his Waikiki ‘Don the Beachcomber’ bar, tricking his patrons into staying longer because they assumed it was raining outside.

 Mahalo for reading our interesting tidbits about alcohol in Hawaii, and we hope you learned a thing or two to share at your next craft cocktail party.
-In the meantime, we hope to see you on one of our four unique Maui Craft Tours – Taste of Upcountry, Taste of Maui, Pineapple Express and the Ultimate Craft Adventure – to learn, taste and savor the most innovative flavors of Maui.
+In the meantime, we hope to see you on one of our four unique Maui Craft Tours – Upcountry Tasting Tour, Taste of Maui, Pineapple Express and the Ultimate Craft Adventure – to learn, taste and savor the most innovative flavors of Maui.